vmware-tanzu/tanzu-dev-portal/content/guides/ytt-gs.md

 oldPath: "/content/guides/kubernetes/ytt-gs.md"
 aliases:
 - "/guides/kubernetes/ytt-gs"
-level1: Deploying Modern Applications
+level1: Managing and Operating Kubernetes
-level2: CI/CD, Release Pipelines
+level2: Preparing and Deploying Kubernetes Workloads
 ---

 [ytt](https://carvel.dev/ytt/) (part of the open source [Carvel](https://carvel.dev) suite) is a tool that can templatize, combine, and patch any YAML content.